Antarctica: Regional differences

 East Antarctica is colder than its western counterpart because of its higher elevation.
 Weather fronts rarely penetrate far into the continent, leaving the centre cold and dry, with moderate wind speeds.
 Heavy snowfalls are common on the coastal portion of Antarctica, where snowfalls of up to 1.22 m in 48 hours have been recorded.
-At the continent's edge, strong katabatic winds off of the polar plateau often blow at storm force.
+At the continent's edge, strong katabatic winds off the polar plateau often blow at storm force.
 During the summer, more solar radiation reaches the surface at the South Pole than at the equator because of the 24 hours of sunlight received there each day.